 Moreover, a million pounds worth of diamonds glistening in secure show cases around the venue truly grabbed the guests’ attention who, in return for passing over their details were entered into a competition to win a share of the diamonds on show.

-The networking opportunities at the City Diamond Exchange – sponsored champagne reception provided idea access into the affluent and powerful of the motorsport sector.
+The creative sponsorship deal allowed for great networking opportunities at the City Diamond Exchange – sponsored champagne reception.
 Drivers, owners, sponsors, investors, they all made contact with our client and will all be contacted again at follow up.

 The event has set the pace for the next stage in the high octane brand journey of City Diamond Exchange.
 We look forward to developing the next chapter in the strategic marketing plan for 2014 and beyond.